A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Methods

-In all cases, we use cubic samples of dimensions $(10\times 10\times 10)a_0^3$ ($a_0 = 0.286$ nm is the lattice parameter of bcc Fe), with periodic boundary conditions in all directions.
+For most cases we use cubic samples of dimensions $(10\times 10\times 10)a_0^3$ ($a_0 = 0.286$ nm is the lattice parameter of bcc Fe), with periodic boundary conditions in all directions.
 The resulting system contains $2000$ atoms.
-To show that this size is large enough to capture the main hysteresis properties of the model, we also run a few simulations using a larger system with $(15\times 15\times 15)a_0^3$ cells (6750 atoms), as shown in the Supplemental Material (SM).
+To show that this size is large enough to capture the main hysteresis properties of the model at low temperatures, we also run a few simulations using a larger system with $(15\times 15\times 15)a_0^3$ cells (6750 atoms), as shown in the Supplemental Material (SM).
+We have also run a few simulations at higher temperatures, cases in which the magnetic fluctuations increase significantly.
+In these instances the volume of the system was set to $(32\times 32\times 32)a_0^3$ (around 65000 atoms) in order to avoid undesired finite-size effects.

-Finally, we have to mention that the total magnetization $M$ as well as all components $M_x$, $M_y$ and $M_z$, will be expressed normalized to the ideal Fe bulk saturation magnetization $M_s$.
-Saturation magnetization is given by the maximum magnetic moment per unit volume.
-For bulk iron, in the volume of a bcc unit cell ($a_0^3$) there are 2 spins with magnetic moment $\mu = 2.2 \mu_B$ and, therefore $M_s=\frac{2 \times 2.2 \mu_B}{a_0^3} \approx 1730$ kA/m.
+Finally, we have to mention that the total magnetization $M$ as well as the components $M_x$, $M_y$ and $M_z$, will be expressed normalized to the ideal Fe bulk saturation magnetization $M_s$.
+The saturation magnetization is given by the maximum magnetic moment per unit volume.
+For bulk iron, in the volume of a bcc unit cell ($a_0^3$) there are 2 spins with magnetic moment $\mu = 2.2 \mu_B$ and, therefore, $M_s= 2 \times 2.2 \mu_B/a_0^3 \approx 1730$ kA/m.
 In this way, $M=1.0$ means $M=1730$ kA/m.